Brief Case

 Life is often hard, but God is always good.
 His love for us is both unfailing and unconditional.
 He is infinitely compassionate and benevolent.

-God cares for us so much that he has obligated himself to help us endure our afflictions, to produce goodness from them, and to resolve them as he deems best.
+God cares for us so much that he has obligated himself to help us endure our afflictions, to produce goodness from them, and to rectify them as he deems best.

-A promise he conveyed through Joseph in the Old Testament centuries ago summarizes this commitment.
+A promise he conveyed through Joseph in the Old Testament centuries ago summarizes his commitment.

 The promise—God will surely come to your aid—applies to every hurting person who seeks him on his terms.